telliott99/MyMath/preliminary/preface.rst

 http://www.whitman.edu/mathematics/calculus_online/

 The first three books share a world view which minimizes the formalism of limits.
 Here, we will manipulate differentials algebraically, and do so without guilt.

 The basic theory is covered, but the goal is to get to applications.

-There are not many problems in this book, because I was a bit undisciplined and also because I wanted to minimize the length.
+There are no problems in this book, because I was a bit undisciplined and also because I wanted to minimize the length.
 However, to learn this material, you must do lots of problems.
 As the old saying goes, "mathematics is not a spectator sport".

 Or as Hamming puts it: